Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Data Analysis

 \subsection{Results}

 First, we evaluate model fit using WAIC and compare the estimates of the relative importance of cases ($\alpha$) in informing the alarm for both cities using the SIHRD and SIR models (Table \ref{tab:data_post_alpha_waic}).
 We find that, in general, estimates of $\alpha$ are similar between the two approaches, but the SIHRD model tends to attribute more behavioral change to deaths than the SIR model, as we would expect based on the results of our simulation study.
 During the first wave of COVID-19 cases in both cities, the estimated relative importance parameter $\alpha$ in the multivariable alarm model indicates that the majority ($\sim$88-94\%) of the population alarm is due to cases during the first wave.
 This concurs with the WAIC values, which are essentially equivalent between the multivariable alarm and the cases only alarm in both cities.
 However, in Wave 2 in Miami we found that deaths were highly influential as the estimated $\hat{\alpha}$ values are close to zero and WAIC shows that model fit is significantly improved through the addition of deaths to the alarm function for both the SIHRD and SIR models.
+This finding concurs with the observed data, where the case counts rapidly rise while the death counts remained relatively stable until mid-July, and only after that do the case counts start to come down.
+This indicates that the timing of the behavioral change better coincides with increasing deaths counts rather than increasing case counts.
 In Wave 2 in Montr\'{e}al, the models estimate relatively equal contribution of case and deaths inform alarm, however the credible intervals are extremely wide.
 These wide intervals are likely due to the low number of deaths during the time period of model fitting (Figure \ref{fig:observed_data}).
 Again the WAIC values differ by $<1$ point between the cases and deaths alarm and the cases only alarm model.
 Overall the WAIC values indicate that there is little downside in terms of model fit for incorporating deaths into the alarm function even when they are not very important, and that model fit is much worse when behavioral change is not incorporated at all.